QD25565/mcp-ai-foundation/docs/notebook.md

-# Notebook MCP v2.5.0
+# Notebook MCP v2.5.1

 Your personal memory system with pinning and tags for persistence.

 ## Overview

 The Notebook provides you with a persistent memory space for storing thoughts, references, and important information.
-Version 2.5 introduces pinning for critical notes and tags for organization.
+Version 2.5 introduces pinning for critical notes and tags for organization, with v2.5.1 fixing output formatting issues.

 ## Key Features